luketpeterson/summum-types/README.md

 #### Associated Types for Each Variant

 I'd like to add support for accessing the type of each variant through an associated type alias.
 So relative to the `Num` example above, the declaration would also include `type F64T = f64`.
 What's the point of that?
 By itself, not much.
-But combine that with the ability for another type's implementation to reference this type via shared variants, using the `::InnerT` type alias, and you can do this:
+But combine that with the ability for another type's implementation to reference this type via shared variants, using the `::VariantT` type alias, and you can do this:

 ```rust
 summum!{